 Solar panels not only lower energy expenditures for businesses but also have a lower environmental impact.
 A solar array displaces grid electricity, which may come from coal or natural gas, for every megawatt-hour produced.
 The averted emissions are significant when considering that solar panels can last for over 25 years.

 Because PV modules and other components are comprised of mined and processed materials, it would be false to claim that solar power produces zero emissions.
-When equipment is brought to the project site and throughout the construction stage, there is also an environmental impact.
-Even when all of these considerations are taken into account, the lifetime greenhouse gas emissions from solar power are far lower than DEWA estimation for solar power.
+When equipment brings to the project site and throughout the construction stage, there is also an environmental impact.
+Even when all of these considerations take into account, the lifetime greenhouse gas emissions from solar power are far lower than the DEWA estimation for solar power.

 Greenhouse Gas Emissions: What Are They?

 Greenhouse gases, according to the EPA (Environmental Protection Agency), trap heat and cause global warming.
-Carbon dioxide is a greenhouse gas that is released into the atmosphere when fossil fuels such as natural gas, coal, and oil are burned.
+Carbon dioxide is a greenhouse gas that releases into the atmosphere when fossil fuels such as natural gas, coal, and oil burn.
 Transportation (28 percent), energy (28 percent), industry (22 percent), commercial and residential (11 percent), and agricultural (11 percent) are the leading sources of greenhouse gas emissions (9 percent).
-As can be seen, power generation contributes significantly to greenhouse gas emissions.
+As can see, power generation contributes significantly to greenhouse gas emissions.

 CO2 emissions, which contribute to the greenhouse effect, are a major issue for our world.

 The amount of pollution saved by solar power is dependent on the size of the project that replaces the energy source.
 Based on a 2-MW solar power system replacing coal and natural gas, this article will calculate a very preliminary estimate.
 We’ll make the following assumptions: